sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 Use this after the UI shell exists:

 Using the existing Spelio frontend, implement the core practice engine.
 The app should run 10-word sessions drawn from selected word lists.
-It should validate Welsh answers letter-by-letter, accept flexible diacritics by default, mark wrong letters red and clear them after a short delay, reveal the next letter when requested, mark words as difficult when the user makes an error or uses reveal, replay audio when the word pill is tapped, and show an end screen with correct/incorrect/revealed/time stats.
-Add keyboard shortcuts: spacebar to replay audio and right arrow to reveal the next letter.
+It should validate Welsh answers letter-by-letter, accept flexible diacritics by default, accept apostrophe/dash variants, ignore typed spaces silently for multi-word answers, mark wrong letters red and clear them after a short delay, reveal the next letter when requested, mark words as difficult when the user makes an error or uses reveal, replay audio when the word pill is tapped, and show an end screen with correct/incorrect/revealed/time stats.
+Add keyboard shortcuts: spacebar tap/release to replay audio, spacebar press-and-hold to peek at the answer, and right arrow to reveal the next letter.
 Keep all behaviour aligned with the MVP specification.
-Before rendering answer slots, filter session words by dialectPreference and ensure only one word per variantGroupId appears in a session.
+Before rendering answer slots, resolve dialect variants using mixed-mode behaviour and ensure only one word per variantGroupId appears in a session.
 Implement mobile input using a hidden input that retains focus, and ensure desktop input is handled separately so characters are not processed twice.

 ### Prompt 3 — Build local storage progress and recommendation logic

 Use this after the practice engine works:

-Add local storage persistence to Spelio.
+Add local storage persistence to Spelio using the `spelio-storage-v1` key.
 Store selected word lists, settings, word progress, list progress, last session result, and current path position.
 Implement list completion logic: a list is complete when every word has been seen at least once and the user completes a session for that list with at least 85% accuracy and no revealed letters.
 Implement recommendation logic: if the user struggled and difficult words currently exist, recommend review difficult words; if current list is incomplete, continue it; otherwise recommend nextListId, then unfinished list in current stage, then first list in next stage, then weakest incomplete list.
+For multiple selected lists, recommend mixed practice unless current difficult words exist.
 Update homepage states based on first-time, returning, and struggled user logic.
-Persist dialectPreference in local storage and use it in recommendation/session selection logic.
+Do not persist a user-facing dialect preference in local storage; dialect variants should be resolved by mixed-mode session selection.
 Review difficult words must use progress.difficult === true only, remove words from review after clean completion, shrink dynamically, and never fall back to a standard session when empty.
+Include reset progress behaviour that clears current and legacy local storage keys and returns the user to the homepage.

 ### Prompt 4 — Build admin panel and Azure Voice integration